 Check Passport to see what documents are required.
 Follow the steps below:

-C. When downloading documents please make sure you are selecting the correct school year (e.g. 2016-17)
+3. When downloading documents please make sure you are selecting 2017-2018

-• During the file review process, additional documents may be requested
+- During the file review process, additional document may be requested

 Visit the disbursement webpage to make your refund selection for how your funds will be distributed to you.

 - BankMobile will mail a refund selection kit to the mailing address on file with Enrollment Services